harrywang/fred/docs/deployment-heroku.md

 $ heroku config:get DATABASE_URL
 postgres://some_random_username:some_random_password@ec2-18-235-20-228.compute-1.amazonaws.com:5432/some_random_db_name
 ```
-- Export local environment variable DATABASE_URL - **NOTE**: the Heroku image we are going to build using `Dockerfile.deploy` reads from this local environment variable (this is automatically set on Heroku app when we started the Postgres database above).
+- Export local environment variable DATABASE_URL - **NOTE**: the Heroku image we are going to build using `Dockerfile-heroku.deploy` reads from this local environment variable (this is automatically set on Heroku app when we started the Postgres database above).
 ```
 $ export DATABASE_URL=postgres://some_random_username:some_random_password@ec2-18-235-20-228.compute-1.amazonaws.com:5432/some_random_db_name
 ```